lincolnschick/ML4MC/src/custom_envs/stoneCollection/README.md

 - RewardForTouchingBlockType
 - RewardForDistanceTraveledToCompassTarget

-### Recording Colab Videos with Editable Minerl
+### Installing Our MineRL Version from Google Drive
+To train on Colab using the custom environment, I uploaded the modified minerl to a new folder "packages" in my Google Drive.
+I then mounted my Google Drive and installed the package from there.
+This is also faster.
+A reference notebook can be found [here](https://github.com/lincolnschick/ML4MC/blob/main/src/custom_envs/stoneCollection/Custom_Env_Testing.ipynb).

-For some reason I was unable to debug, when minerl is installed from Google Drive, colabgymrender.recorder.Recorder initialization throws a permission error.
-I tried it without any of my changes (directly from GitHub), and it was still an issue.
-We may just have to record locally if we can't fix it.
+For some reason I was unable to debug, installing minerl this way causes colabgymrender.recorder.Recorder initialization to throw a permission error.
+I tried it using the minerl any of my changes (directly from the source repo), and it was still an issue.
+We may just always have to record locally if we can't fix it.

 ### Using Custom Environments in Behavioral Cloning Training
 We also wanted to explore whether it is possible to use the custom environments' reward functions during behavioral cloning training by using a dataset created with a different environment.
 While it turned out to be possible to suppress enough errors to make this happen through adding our environment's name to a dictionary in MineRL and renaming the dataset, it is useless because the reward is part of the dataset.
 Thus, the custom environments will likely just be used for reinforcement learning.